otrv4/otrv4/otrv4.md

   len byte unsigned s, big-endian
 ```

-SCHNORR-SIG refers to the `OTR version 4 signature`:
+EDDSA-SIG refers to the `OTR version 4 signature`:

 ```
-Schnorr signature (SCHNORR-SIG):
+Eddsa signature (EDDSA-SIG):
   (len is the expected length of the signature, which is 114 bytes) len byte unsigned value, big-endian
 ```